oracle-quickstart/oci-o11y-solutions/knowlege-content/oracle-database/APEX/apm/README.md

 [Oracle APEX application](https://apex.oracle.com/en/learn/videos/) is a low-code platform that enables developers to build enterprise scalable, secure websites and mobile applications that can run on-premises and in Oracle Cloud.

-In this video, you will learn how to setup a Application Performance Real User Monitor for an APEX website.
+In this video, you will learn how to setup an Application Performance Real User Monitor for an APEX website.

 <a href="https://www.youtube.com/watch?v=VUYjIYqDAVc"><img width="1035" alt="YouTube thumbnail" src="https://github.com/oracle-quickstart/oci-o11y-solutions/assets/106996346/42b4ab0c-a826-4b7e-aec4-f56dbec10861"></a>

 ## Install the Browser Agent
 Add this JavaScript code snippet to your APEX application's global page to collect real user data from your website developed on APEX.
-Now, your dashboards will display the APEX version, the session ID, the page id, and the user name of each end user of your APEX application.
+Now, your dashboards can display the APEX version, the session ID, the page id, and the user name of each end user of your APEX application.
 ```
 <script>
     window.apmrum = (window.apmrum || {});